Wumpf/glhelper/README.md

 * add support for cube textures
 * add support for 2d texture arrays
 * add support for 3d texture arrays
+* add wrapper for glEnable/glDisable
+* add wrapper for drawing and viewport
+* add wrapper for glGet